whoeverest/chess-togubam/README.md

 # how to install

-Install zig
+- Install zig
-Check if you have python3 installed
+- Check if you have python3 installed
-Install wasmtime
+- Install wasmtime

+# how to run
+`./compile.sh`
+`./start-web.sh`